 c anarchy due to men wanting to be their own gods & masters

-2. modern Western society tar gone towards anarchy (see earlier lessons)
+2. modern Western society has gone towards anarchy (see earlier lessons)

 3. modern totalitarian tyranny